jhackett1/wp-geo-search/README.md

 - "About a mile away"
 - "About %s miles away"

 If you need to use different units or translations, can pass three [printf-formatted](https://www.php.net/manual/en/function.printf.php) strings to `the_distance()` to override these messages.
-Include %s to print the value.
+Put `%s` where you want the value.

 If you need the _exact_, unrounded value, you can use `$post->distance`.